Ambient-Impact/path-of-exile-2-item-filter/readme.md

 # Disclaimer

-*This product isn't affiliated with nor endorsed by Grinding Gear Games in any way.*
+*This project isn't affiliated with nor endorsed by Grinding Gear Games in any way.*